RaduStefan30/weather-app/README.md

-My first attempt in building a weather app using an external api.
+My first attempt at building a weather app using an external api.